You think True Love's Kiss

 - In My Girl 2, the title character shares her first kiss with her uncle's stepson just before she goes home from her visit.
 Afterward, the boy walks through the airport looking completely blissed out and dazed.

 - The film Supergirl: Supergirl/Linda walks around in a daze for a while after Ethan kisses her after being put under a love spell.

-- In The Spider-Man 2002 film it happened twice.
+- In Spider-Man it happened twice.

 - After the first kiss between MJ and Spider-Man (Peter Parker) both were so gobsmacked at how good it had felt they went silent.
 They left their mouths hanging open and eyes closed and MJ reverted to a blushing, giggling school girl.

 - When the two kissed for the second time (MJ thinking it was their first, being ignorant to Peter's secret identity) they displayed the same symptoms.